 Our staff are trained to direct and extend play activities designed to help each child achieve their full potential.

 We ensure that our babies, toddlers and pre-school children receive the right level of learning and stimulation for their development stage and we actively encourage positive interaction and learning through play, across all our age groups.

-You are always very welcome to see your child’s records and to discuss them with your child’s key worker at any time.
 We hold formal parents’ evenings three times per year, so that you have an opportunity to discuss your child’s progress and achievements in more detail.

 Our aim is to help all the children in our care to approach a major change in their lives – ‘starting school’ – with the confidence, skills and enthusiasm for learning that will give them a valuable and enduring head start.